Brandywine Regional Airport: Expansion Plans

 The airport has commissioned a feasibility study for the implementation of a localizer performance with vertical guidance (LPV) approach for runway 9/27.
 The LPV study also involves the removal of trees to facilitate night VFR operations and vertically guided approaches.
 The airport is expecting another grant from the Pennsylvania Department of Transportation Bureau of Aviation to widen Runway 9/27 to 60 feet.
 Additional proposed projects include replacing the AWOS III and a rehabilitation of the runway lighting.

-Accidents and Incidents
+Accidents and incidents

-Since 1962, two fatal accidents have occurred at Brandywine airport.
+Since 1962, two fatal accidents have occurred at Brandywine Regional Airport.